carelvwyk/bitgo-docs/index.html.md

 Local client-side function to create a new keychain.

-Optionally, a single parameter, 'seed', may be provided which uses a deterministic seed to create your keychain.
-The seed should be an array of numbers at least 32 elements long.
+Optionally, a seed may be provided as the only parameter.
+If provided the seed is used to deterministically create your keychain.
+The seed should be an array of numbers with at least 32 elements.
 Calling this function with the same seed will generate the same BIP32 keychain.

 <aside class="warning">
 Creating your keychains is a critical step for safely securing your Bitcoin.
 When generating new keychains, this API uses a random number generator that adheres to industry standards.
 If you provide your own seed, you must take extreme caution when creating it.
 </aside>

-Returns an object containing the xprv and xpub for the new chain.
+Returns an object containing the `xprv` and `xpub` for the new chain.
 The created keychain is not known to the BitGo service.
 To use it with the BitGo service, use the Keychains.Add API.

-For security reasons, it is highly recommended that you [encrypt](#encrypt) and destroy the original xprv immediately to prevent theft.
+For security reasons, it is highly recommended that you [encrypt](#encrypt) and destroy the original `xprv` immediately to prevent theft.

 ## Add Keychain